+Note :---1.
+For places like Delhi, when the period of contract runs through the monsoon months of July and August, the progress during these months may be considered as half of the normal progress and the periods given above may be increased by a month.

-- For places like Calcutta, Assam, Bombay, where monsoons remain active for 4 months (June to Sept), contract period may be increased by two months.
-N - 3.
-Extra period is to be allowed for special types of works such as -- - (i) Special finishes and decorations. - (ii) Domes and coffered roofs. - (iii) Plain and moulded stone work, stone venerring and sculpturing. - (iv) Raft foundations, pile foundations, and foundations under subsoil water level. - (v) Levelling operations in predominantly rocky area. - (vi) Road work involving earthwork in embankment of rock-cutting. - 4.
-For works situated in out of the way places or at hill stations, where there are special difficulties in the procurement and carriage of materials to the site, suitable extra periods shall be allowed.
+2. For places like Calcutta, Assam, Bombay, where monsoons remain active for 4 months (June to Sept), contract period may be increased by two months.

+3. Extra period is to be allowed for special types of works such as ---

+(i) Special finishes and decorations.

+(ii) Domes and coffered roofs.

+(iii) Plain and moulded stone work, stone venerring and sculpturing.

+(iv) Raft foundations, pile foundations, and foundations under subsoil water level.

+(v) Levelling operations in predominantly rocky area.

+(vi) Road work involving earthwork in embankment or rock-cutting.

+4. For works situated in out of the way places or at hill stations, where there are special difficulties in the procurement and carriage of materials to the site, suitable extra periods shall be allowed.

+INDEX to the REPORT of REVIEW COMMITTEE